 The town jail

 Underneath Trondheim’s old town hall, which today is part of the city’s library, lay the city jail until 1863.
 As late as the early 19th century, the floors of the cells were made of earth.
 Sanitation was very poor.
 The stench, which sometimes rose up through the floors above, could become so overwhelming that the city court had to burn incense.
 The jail had room for no more than 12 people, but research shows that there were occasions when up to 42 people were jailed.
-Most of the people in jail were avaiting trial.
-Many were put there due to drunkeness, or to serve short sentences.
+Most of the people in jail were awaiting trial.
+Many were put there due to drunkenness, or to serve short sentences.

 The most famous “guest” was probably Gjest Baardsen and the notorious counterfeiter Jens Fenstad.
 These two gentlement occupied so-called secure cells.
 These cells had no windows or heating.
 The only light in the cells came once a day when the small door for food was opened.

 In the jail, men and women were placed together.
 The authorities were not too concerned with what went on inside the cells.
 Marit Andersdatter, for example, came to the workhouse on the 26th of September 1791 and explained the child was the result of time in the jail with a fellow inmate.